iceexplorer/debian_ubuntu_simplify/README.md

-# Simplify your life as an Ubuntu and Debian user
+# Simplify your life as a Debian or Ubuntu user
 In this repo, you will find scripts to make your Linux experience more easy.
 Based on all the mistakes I have made, and continue to make, after 20 years of working with Debian and Ubuntu in "real life" (So... no, it is not just you ;)

 The scripts are mainly tested on Debian, but also on Ubuntu.
 It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu).
 Please give feedback on what distros these scripts might be useful on (I only do Debian and some Ubuntu`s for fun).